 Big Bear is most well-known for its skiing, snowboarding, and resort life, but there is much more hidden in the snow.
 If you’re planning a getaway to Big Bear Lake, you might find value in leaving the old stove in your cabin to venture out to one of the town’s many restaurants.
-There are tons of independently owned cafés and bars throughout the nearly seven-square-mile city, and we’ve narrowed it down to help you choose the best ones.
+There are tons of independently owned cafés and bars throughout the nearly seven-square-mile city, and we’ve narrowed it down to help you choose the best places to eat in Big Bear.

 Creole Brunch at the Knickerbocker Mansion